-Our food pantry provides meals and canned/boxed goods to local residents who need to supplement the food they are able to purchase with their own income.
-Demand for pantry food has also steadily increased, and currently we provide the equivalent of over 40,000 meals per month through our pantry.
+Our food pantry provides shelf-stable groceries, baked goods, and fresh produce to local residents who need to supplement the food they are able to purchase with their own income.

-You can help by donating boxed or canned food or other, non-perishable food items.
+You can help by donating non-perishable food items like canned tuna, pasta sauce, dried beans, or rice.
 You can also participate in our meal sponsorship program, where 100% of your donation goes directly to purchasing food for the hungry.

 - One-to-one counseling and support focused on overcoming barriers to independence, and facilitating the transition to self-reliance.

 Every guest of Open Doors receives counseling and case-work services.
 Treating each person on an individual basis, our professional staff acts to determine the underlying reason why the person has come to require the services of the shelter, and then formulates a plan of action designed to help them move from emergency shelter into homes of their own.

 Michele Conderino joined Open Doors as the Executive Director in June of 2019.
 Michele has worked for Catholic Charities Homeless Services for ten years and was most recently Regional Director of Northern Fairfield County.

 Beginning as a case manager working with homeless individuals diagnosed with a chronic mental illness, Michele has a BA in Social Work from WCSU, and an MSW in Social Work Administration with a focus on International Development from UConn.

 John F. Erdmann III – Term ends 2020

 Martin A. Buccolo, Ph.D – Term ends 2022